FAIRplus/the-fair-cookbook/content/recipes/afterword/fair-reflections.md

 ## A collective of experiences and a collective experience

-The FAIR cookbook results from a pool of expertise and experience collected over several years of practice and development.
+The FAIR cookbook consolidates knowledge from a pool of expertise and experience collected over several years of practice and development.
-It is also the result of the work of a group of FAIR experts, data producers, research software engineers from both academia and industry who have learned to work together to push the envelope of how to deliver FAIR but also on how to deliver models and tools to measure progress along the FAIR pathway.
-In that sense, the contributors and authors of this book have now developed a unique expertise and 'savoir FAIR', which we hope will be maintained and accrued.
+It is also the result of the work of a group of FAIR experts, data producers, research software engineers, from both academia and industry, who have learned to work together to make data FAIR, documenting their experience along the way.
+It was also a training ground for developing models and tools to measure progress along the FAIR path.
+In that sense, the contributors and authors of this book have now developed a unique expertise and 'savoir FAIR', which we will seek to maintain and accrue.

-With this closing chapter, the authors wanted to acknowledge all the contributions and also highlight how the outputs of the IMI FAIRplus project are weaved together in a coherent framework to enable a culture change around data management and therefore contribute to the advent of the 'data fabric' by building on this experience.
+With this closing chapter, the authors want to acknowledge all the contributions and highlight how the outputs of the IMI FAIRplus project have been woven together in a coherent framework to enable **a culture change around data management**.

-In the following sections, we will summarize the key outputs and components FAIR doers can rely on, try out or get inspiration from.
+In the following sections, we will summarize the key outputs and components `FAIR doers` can rely on, try out or get inspiration from.

-### Walking the talk: the FAIRness of the recipes:
+### Walking the talk: the FAIRness of the recipes.

 While building our content, we realized early on that there was an opportunity to apply the FAIR principles to our recipes but also use directly some recipes to the recipes themselves.